librity/minpunit/README.md

-## MinUnit
+## Purty MinUnit

+My Features:

+- [x] Colors!
+- [ ] Divider with executable name.
+- [ ] More assertions.

+## About

 Minunit is a minimal unit testing framework for C/C++ self-contained in a single header file.

 It provides a way to define and configure test suites and a few handy assertion types.
 It reports the summary of the number of tests run, number of assertions and time elapsed.

 Note that this project is based on: